-Most Doctor of Physical Therapy (D.P.T.) programs require completion of the bachelor's degree prior to enrollment in what is usually a threeyear D.P.T. program, although some programs have 3+3 arrangements in which a student takes three years of bachelor's level coursework before entering the D.P.T. program.
-Requirements vary from institution to institution, but typical requirements for admission include the following GCU courses: BI121, 204, 213, 214; statistics (BI203, MA103, SO201 or PS430); CH113, 114, MA115 and 116; PH121 and 122; EN111 and another writing or literature course; and psychology (PS111, and either PS221, 222, or 224).
-Visit www.apta.org, select Careers & Education, then select About PT/PTA Careers for more information, including requirements of specific DPT programs.
+Most Doctor of Physical Therapy (D.P.T.) programs require completion of the bachelor's degree prior to enrollment in what is usually a three-year D.P.T. program, although some programs have 3+3 arrangements in which a student takes three years of bachelor's level coursework before entering the D.P.T. program.

+Requirements vary from institution to institution, but typical requirements for admission include the following GCU courses: BI121, BI204, BI213, BI214; statistics (BI203, MA103, SO201, or PS430); CH113, CH114, MA115 and MA116; PH121 and PH122; EN111 and another writing or literature course; and psychology (PS111/113, and either PS221 or PS224).
+Visit www.apta.org, select Careers & Education, then select About PT/PTA Careers for more information, including requirements of specific D.P.T. programs.
 Students planning to earn a bachelor's degree at Georgian Court University and then go in to a physical therapy program may wish to pursue a major in biology, biochemistry, chemistry, or exercise science.
 Georgian Court University offers courses that satisfy the admission requirements for almost all doctor of physical therapy programs.
-An internship or other work
+An internship or other work experience in a physical therapyrelated field will enhance a student's application to a physical therapy program.

 In addition, Georgian Court University has a special dual degree program with University of the Sciences (Philadelphia).
 Students can earn both the Bachelor of Science (B.S.) or Arts (B.A.) and the Doctor of Physical Therapy (D.P.T.) degrees in as little as six years after graduation from high school.
 Eligible students may spend the first three years at GCU and then matriculate to USciences for the three professional years of the D.P.T. program.
 Upon successful completion of all requirements for GCU's B.S. in Biochemistry, B.S. in Biology, B.S. in Exercise Science, or B.A. or B.S. in Chemistry degree while matriculated at USciences, students will then receive the bachelor's degree from GCU.
 The D.P.T. degree from USciences will be awarded after successful completion of all degree requirements in the professional curriculum of the Doctor of Physical Therapy Program at USciences.
-Specific GCU courses that are prerequisites for the USciences D.P.T. program are: CH113, 114; BI121, 204, 213, 214; MA110, 115; statistics (BI203, MA103, SO201 or PS430); PH121,122; ES220; PS111, 360 and either 221, 222, or 224; SO101; satisfactory completion of the GCU Writing Requirement.
-University of the Sciences agreed to reserve two seats in each year's D.P.T. class for GCU students who meet University of the Sciences admissions requirements and declare their intent to apply to University of the Sciences through the GCU partnership agreement no later than October 15.
+Specific GCU courses that are prerequisites for the USciences D.P.T. program are: CH113, CH114; BI121, BI204, BI213, BI214; MA110, MA115; statistics (BI203, MA103, SO201, or PS430); PH121, PH122; ES220; PS111/113, PS360 and either PS221 or PS224; SO101; satisfactory completion of the GCU Writing Requirement.
+The University of the Sciences has agreed to reserve two seats in each year's D.P.T. class for GCU students who meet University of the Sciences admissions requirements and declare their intent to apply to the University of the Sciences through the GCU partnership agreement no later than October 15.
 For more information, contact your academic advisor or Dr. Michael Gross.